15 Endangered Ocean Species and Marine Animals

 Endangered Ocean Species Infographics

-Similarly, many marine species, including North Atlantic Right Whale, Whale Sharks, Asian Giant Softshell Turtle found in Southeast Asia, porpoises, bluefin tuna, sea otters, manatee, and fur seals are on the edge of extinction as climate change, habitat loss and overfishing become a major threat to their existence.
+Many marine species, including North Atlantic Right Whales, Whale Sharks, Asian Giant Softshell Turtles found in Southeast Asia, porpoises, bluefin tuna, sea otters, manatees, and fur seals, are on the edge of extinction as climate change, habitat loss, and overfishing become a major threat to their existence.

-Let’s take a look at ten endangered marine animals.
+Let’s look at the 15 endangered ocean species and marine animals.

 1. Hawksbill Turtle (Eretmochelys imbricate)

-Found in the tropical regions of all the world’s oceans, gulfs and seas- mostly in coral reefs, the Hawksbill Turtle’s population has been estimated to have declined by 80% over the last century.
+It is found in the tropical regions of all the world’s oceans, gulfs and seas- mostly in coral reefs.
+The Hawksbill Turtle’s population has declined by 80% over the last century.

-Known to be a subject of heavy trafficking in the tourist trade in tropical regions for their meat and shells, these turtles have been killed mercilessly for quite a period.
+Known to be a subject of heavy trafficking in the tourist trade in tropical regions for their meat and shells, these turtles have been killed mercilessly.

-The colourful shells of the Hawksbill Turtle, with beautiful patterns, make them a valuable item in the market, often sold as “tortoiseshell.”
+With their beautiful patterns, the Hawksbill Turtle’s colourful shells make them a valuable item in the market.
+They are often sold as “tortoiseshells.”

-Even though harvesting its eggs is banned in many countries, the practice could not be ceased entirely.
-The declination of its population has also resulted due to the degradation of coral reef species, which the Hawksbill Turtle primarily feeds on.
+Even though harvesting its eggs is banned in many countries, the practice continues.
+Its population decline has also resulted from the degradation of coral reefs, which the Hawksbill Turtle primarily feeds on.

-According to marine conservatives, this family of the turtle is the living representatives of reptiles that have existed in our oceans for the past hundred million years, and these turtles are vital for the existence of seagrass beds and coral reefs.
+According to marine conservatives, this family of turtles is the living representative of reptiles that have existed in our oceans for the past 100 million years.
+These turtles are also vital for the existence of seagrass beds and coral reefs.

 2. Vaquita (Phoeocna sinus)

-The gill-netting operation may have ceased to exist in 1970, but the population fall persists for as much as 15% yearly.
+Although the gill-netting operation may have ceased in 1970, the population fall persists, at as much as 15% yearly.

-According to reports, there are only a dozen of these marine mammals left in the world since the percentage of decline in their population was as much as 90% since 2011.
+According to reports, there are only a dozen of these marine mammals left in the world, and the percentage of decline in their population has been as much as 90% since 2011.

 Watch Vaquita’s video here.